 Multi-photon excitation is a method to visualize living tissue by exciting the fluorescence molecules with the tightly focused near-infrared femtosecond pulse laser.
 Since the longer wavelength is used for multi-photon excitation, it has a superior deeper tissue penetration and reduced phototoxicity compared with single-photon excitation.
 Our 2-photon microscopes have the top-level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as the mouse brain.
 Recently, we also developed a 2-photon fluorescence imaging microscope that can be applied to image protein-protein interaction and the protein activity.
-Analytical equipment for in vivo neuronal, metabolic, and physiological parameters in mice and rats We analyze the following physiological parameters in mice: 1) Energy intake and expenditure in free-moving animals, 2) Body temperature, heart rate, and blood pressure in free-moving animals, 3) Non-invasive 4-dimensional cardiac function and capillary blood flow imaging using anesthetized mice, 4) Mouse temperature preference assays using a thermal gradient ring, 5) Evaluation of behaviors related to emotions, learning, and memories, 6) Multicellular activity measurement and manipulation in vivo, and 7) Functional analysis of neuroimmune interactions in mouse models of diseases.
-[Major apparatuses] Device for simultaneously

-measuring energy metabolism and activity of small animals using mass spectrometry, Brain wavemeasuring apparatus, Electromyograph, Telemetry automatic measurement system for chronic experiments, Olympus FV100, 4D ultrasound imaging device VEVO3100, Isolated heart perfusion system, Thermal Gradient Ring, Open field test analyzer, Light/dark transition test device, Barnes circular maze test device, Elevated plus-maze test analyzer, Forced swimming test analyzer, Rotarod test analyzer, Passive avoidance test analyzer, Fear conditioning test analyzer, Morris water maze pool, Nikon A1MP+Holographic microscope, and X-ray irradiation device.
+Analytical equipment for in vivo neuronal, metabolic, and physiological parameters in mice We analyze the following physiological parameters in mice: (A) Evaluation of behaviors related to emotions, learning, and memories, and analyses of neural and muscular activities, (B) Non-invasive 4D cardiac function and capillary blood flow ultrasound imaging in mice, (C) Functional analysis of neuroimmune interactions in mouse models of diseases, (D) Multicellular activity measurement and manipulation in vivo, (E) Physiological measurements and analysis in vivo.
+[Major apparatuses] Brain wave-measuring apparatus, Electromyograph, Telemetry automatic measurement system for chronic experiments, 4D ultrasound imaging device VEVO3100, Isolated heart perfusion system, Open field test analyzer, Light/dark transition test device, Barnes circular maze test device, Elevated plus-maze test analyzer, Forced swimming test analyzer, Rota-rod test analyzer, Passive avoidance test analyzer, Fear conditioning test analyzer, Morris water maze pool, Intellicage: group-housed automated high-throughput behavioral and cognitive screening system, Nikon A1MP+ holographic microscope, The head-mounted miniature microscope, X-ray irradiation device, silicon CMOS digital neural probe.
+Outline National Institute for Physiological Sciences and National Institute for Basic Biology are sharing facilities which are innovative for conducting biological researches, but rather expensive to be supported only by one institution.
+Section of Electron Microscopy See P. 32 Instrument Design Room Custom-designed equipments, which are not commercially available, can be constructed in this room.

-Facilities Shared by the Two Institutes

-Outline

-National Institute for Physiological Sciences and National Institute for Basic Biology are sharing facilities which are innovative for conducting biological researches, but rather expensive to be supported only by one institution.

-Section of Electron Microscopy

-See P. 34

-Instrument Design Room

-Custom-designed equipments, which are not commercially available, can be constructed in this room.
 The machine shop is equipped with various types of machines such as milling machines and drill presses.
 A small laser cutting machine also work, and laboratory equipment can be manufactured.
 The electronic shop is equipped with various types of test instruments used for construction and measurement calibration of electronic devices.
 Machine shop equipments (Instrument Design Room)